SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

     ```
     > Note: The resuse function *getDestinationDescription* in [reuse.js](../Applications/author-readings-mt/srv/reuse.js), returns the destination description from BTP subscriber sub account.

-4. Add a new function *getDestinationURL* in the file [reuse.js](../Applications/author-readings-mt/srv/reuse.js) in folder `./srv` (Refer to the file to check the required code).
+4. Add a new functions *getDestinationURL* , *checkDestination* and *getDestinationDescription* in the file [reuse.js](../Applications/author-readings-mt/srv/reuse.js) in folder `./srv` (Refer to the file to check the required code).

     > Note: The reuse function *getDestinationURL* is designed such that it works for single-tenant as well as for multi-tenant applications.
 For single-tenant deployments it reads the destination from the BTP subaccount that hosts the app, for multi-tenant deployments it reads the destination from the subscriber subaccount.
 We achieve this system behavior by pasing the JWT-token of the logged-in user to the function to get the destination.
 The JWT-token contains the tenant information.

+    > Note: The reuse function *checkDestination* will checks if the destionation with given name exist in BTP sub-account, the returned result is used to decide which backend ERP (SAP Business ByDesign / SAP S/4HANA Cloud, public edition) to be used for project related information (for reading project information / for creating project information).

 5. Add implementation to expand the author readings to remote projects (OData parameter `/AuthorReadings?$expand=toS4HCProject`) as outlined in code block:
     ```javascript